-Since 2000 several more complex, up-to-date and better illustrated guides on aerial surveillance were published by e.g. ITOPF (International Tanker Owners Pollution Federation Limited) or Cedre (Centre of Documentation, Research and Experimentation on Accidental Water Pollution).
+Since the year 2000 several organizations had published more complex, up-to-date and better illustrated guides on aerial surveillance.
+Very good examples of such concise but complete guides were prepared in particular by ITOPF (International Tanker Owners Pollution Federation Limited) and Cedre (Centre of Documentation, Research and Experimentation on Accidental Water Pollution).